Are you looking for an experienced speaker to present a sales training seminar or motivational keynote at your next meeting?

 5. Created the DVDs Selling Face-to-Face and Body Language: How to Read Your Prospect Like a Book.

-6. Co-authored the book Mission Possible with Dr. Stephen R. Covey (author of The 7 Habits of Highly Effective People).
+6. Co-authored the book Mission Possible with Stephen Covey (The 7 Habits of Highly Effective People).

 7. Co-authored the book Top Dog Sales Secrets with Tony Alessandra and Jeffrey Gitomer.